 Draw a graph of y = sin x in your notebook, this time including 2 complete periods, from x = –360° to x = 360°.
 Do the same for y = cos x on a different set of axes.
 Describe the domain, range, maxima, minima, and intercepts of each graph.

 This assignment is designed to assess how much students understand these key features of the graphs.
-Note:If working in radians, the graphs should be drawn from x = –2 radians to x = 2 radians.
+Note:If working in radians, the graphs should be drawn from x = –2π radians to x = 2π radians.

-Refer to the Answer Key for sample answers.
+On the last day of the lesson, return the handouts to students for a discussion of the Questions from the Unit Circle activity sheet.
+Refer to the Questions from the Unit Circle Answer Key for sample answers.
 Randomly select students to answer each question, referring to the graphs on the wall as needed.

 Questions for Students

 1. What happens to the sine value on the unit circle at 180°?
 How will you show that on the function graph?

 [The circle intersects the x-axis, so the sine is 0.
 Therefore, it should be a zero of the function or an x-intercept of the graph.]